adouche/adouche.github.io/blog/16_Updates.md

 -Libs: -L${libdir} -lpcap
 ```

-Suspicion, of course, caused the Requires.private field [https://people.freedesktop.org/~dbn/pkg-config-guide.html](https://people.freedesktop.org/~dbn/pkg-config-guide.html).
+The Requires.private field is what raised suspicion, of course [https://people.freedesktop.org/~dbn/pkg-config-guide.html](https://people.freedesktop.org/~dbn/pkg-config-guide.html).

 *"Requires.private: A list of private packages required by this package but not exposed to applications.
 The version specific rules from the Requires field also apply here".*

-The most confusing explanation, which IMHO does not explain anything.
+The most convoluted explanation that, IMHO, explains nothing.

-I understand this as the beginnings of package management in pkg-config - a set of libraries that should be in the system (because they are needed by dependencies for some .so  in the package).
+I understand this as the beginnings of package management in pkg-config - a set of libraries that must be in the system (because they are needed by dependencies of some .so in the package).

-In the case of static libraries, we get just such a strange hat, from all absolute paths, combined through `;`.
+In the case of static libraries, we get just such strange nonsense, from all the absolute paths combined through “;”.

 What incorrectly called or understood what, I did not begin to understand, because I already have information about transitive dependencies, no need to duplicate it in .pc files.